 Where the Real Risks Lie

-Meltdown and Spector are information leakage vulnerabilities as opposed to code execution vulnerabilities.
+Meltdown and Spectre are information leakage vulnerabilities as opposed to code execution vulnerabilities.
 But does the threat really stop at information leakage?

 Despite the narrow focus of current media reports, the real risk behind the vulnerabilities in CPUs is not primarily data theft.
 Although stealing passwords and other sensitive data from memory is a serious hazard, the bigger problem is that the flaws expose memory structures that can easily be used by cybercriminals for massive, successful exploitations and breaches.
 In other words, information Meltdown and Spectre harvest could later be used as a pre-stage to remote code execution.
 Most frequently, memory leakage vulnerabilities are leveraged by cybercriminals as a way to bypass ASLR in an exploitation chain.